-As mentioned above, the quotient is a number obtained by diving the Dividend by Divisor which is a Simple division of Numerator and Denominator.
+As mentioned above, the quotient is a number obtained by dividing the dividend by the divisor, a simple division of numerator and denominator.

-Let’s see some simple examples to calculate quotient in excel.
+Let us see some simple examples to calculate quotients.

 Example #1 – Using Cell Reference

-Below given is the example to calculate Quotient using cell reference:
+- Below given is the example of calculating QUOTIENT using cell reference:

-Type “=Quotient” in cell D2 and select A2 cell as Dividend (Numerator), type Comma (,) and select B2 for Divisor (Denominator).
+- Type “=QUOTIENT” in cell D2 and select A2 cell as a dividend (numerator), type comma (,), and choose B2 for divisor (denominator).

 Example #2 – Using Function Arguments

-Many people find it easier to type directly in MS Excel, however, we can also use Function argument feature in excel where it clearly helps in understanding the Quotient syntax.
+Many people find it easier to type directly in MS Excel.
+However, we can also use the function argument feature in Excel, which helps us understand the QUOTIENT syntax.

-The above image specifically shows what each element signifies and how it eventually used in Quotient function to calculate the value.
-Below are the step for inserting values.
+The above image specifically shows what each element signifies and how it is eventually used in the QUOTIENT function to calculate the value.
+Below are the steps for inserting values.

 - We have the following values as dividend and divisor.

-- A Dialog box appears, as shown in the image below– Function Arguments, next step would be to select cell reference or input numeric values as required.
+- A dialog box appears in the image below– function arguments.
+The next step would be to select cell reference or input numeric values as required.

-- Go to Numerator line and click on blank space and then click on Cell containing Dividend, here it is A1 and same process for Denominator to select divisor in B1.
+- Go to the “Numerator” line, click on blank space, and then click on the cell containing the dividend.
+Here, it is A1.
+The same process is for the denominator to select the divisor in B1.

-- You can also type numeric value (eg: 4) in Denominator if you have fix Divisor.
+- We can also type numeric values (e.g., 4) in the denominator if we have a fixed divisor.

-- Then Click on “OK” and the quotient answer appears in the selected Cell i.e. D2.
+- Then, click “OK,” and the quotient answer appears in the selected cell, D2.

 Example #3 – Using Direct Numeric Values

-Another way of calculating Quotient is by using direct numeric value.
-When we know what numeric value is.
+Another way of calculating a quotient is by using a direct numeric value.
+When we know what a numeric value is.
 The example is given below:

-Here we directly divided the dividend using divisor, without any cell reference.
-15 is the numerator and 3 is denominator which in turn will give the value as 5.
+Here, we divided the dividend using a divisor without any cell reference.
+15 is the numerator, and 3 is the denominator, giving the value as 5.

 Example #4 – Fix Denominator or Divisor

-Sometimes while calculating quotient, we have different dividend values but a fix Divisor.
-We can still calculate Quotient using the example below:
+Sometimes while calculating quotients, we have different dividend values but a fixed divisor.
+However, we can still calculate the quotient using the example below:

-Here we see that our Dividend (Numerator) is changing and we have fix Divisor (Denominator) i.e. 3.
+Here, we see that our dividend (numerator) is changing, and we have a fixed divisor (denominator), 3.